Beginning Tree Climbing: Climbing Trees Using Rope & Saddle

 Instruction includes proper use and care of the equipment and covers skills needed to inspect a tree, enter a tree, maneuver around the canopy, and return to the ground safely.
 We provide all equipment needed for class & provide the opportunity for you to use a variety of equipment.

-We recommend students do NOT purchase gear until after your class.
-We will introduce you to a large selection and variety of equipment during class.
+You do not need to purchase gear for class.
+We provide all the gear you need and will introduce you to a large selection and variety of equipment during class.
 After using the equipment, you will have a better idea of what is needed and your personal preferences.

 Class sizes are small, providing a low student to instructor ratio so you get personal attention during our 2 days together.